 Our education framework serves as a guide for each program to assist preservice teachers in developing the knowledge, skills and dispositions needed to become effective teachers across content areas.
 You’ll be prepared to become a teacher leader who advocates for equity and justice in education.

-Core courses relate to equity and diversity in education, teaching methods for middle childhood students, a master’s-level, inquiry-based final project, and an edTPA project that demonstrates readiness to be a licensed teacher.
+Core courses relate to equity and diversity in education, teaching methods for middle childhood students, a master’s-level, and an inquiry-based final project that demonstrates readiness to be a licensed teacher.

 You also are supported by experienced faculty instructors and a faculty advisor, a program manager who coordinates their academic program and student teaching experiences, graduate associates as well as an advising staff who oversee progress through this intense program of study.